 This approach involves the entire group and the Marker gets rotated from front to back and naturally moves back up to the front until it is once again time for them to mark a junction.

-There are general guidelines published on the internet by the Motorcycle Safety Federation and it is suggested that we follow their guidelines in order to keep our rides safe and enjoyable.
-Here is a short review of some of the main points.
+These are general guidelines published by the Motorcycle Safety Federation and it is suggested that we follow their guidelines in order to keep our rides safe and enjoyable.

 Most importantly RIDE FOR YOURSELF.
 You are of no use to anyone if you end up in a heap worrying about what everyone else is doing.